Local History of

 The Antioch Church Of Christ is said to be the oldest continuous existing congregation of Christians in Hillsborough County.
 There has never been a split in the congregation such as has happened to others in years past but it has had more than its share of problems.
 There have been problems arising from doctrinal differences between individuals, personality conflicts and of course problems caused by sins of various members over the years.

 A wonderful blessing that has been showered upon this congregation is all of the great Gospel preachers that have stood in the pulpit.
-In 1958 there had been several regular preachers previously, one of which whose last name was Todd.
-At the time, however, the only preaching was by young men who were students at Florida College.
+Between 1900 and 1950, there had been several regular preachers, one of which whose name was Russell Todd.
+By 1958, however, all of the preachers were young men who were students at Florida College in the nearby community of Temple Terrace.
 In 1961 Wilbur Murray retired from his job in Tampa and preached regularly at Antioch for $25 a week, all of which he placed back into the collection.

 During the late sixties Wilbur Murray’s son, Charles Murray, began his noteworthy career of preaching the Gospel.
 In 1971 Thomas Thornhill began preaching regularly for Antioch.
 He worked a lot in the local community and was the only preacher that actually lived on the property in a manufactured home.
 During the middle seventies, a very knowledgeable and energetic young man by the name of David West began his career at Antioch.